 The new policy states that dependents & spouses of green card holders in Ireland can apply for a work visa.
 This is for all occupations.
 The employer should not take a test for labour market needs for work visas for dependent/visa.

 Salary – Must be more than 30,000 euros.

 Must have a degree that is relevant to the role that they have been recruited for.

 Thus, applying for an Ireland work permit is easy which makes it a great study destination for students willing to study and settle abroad.
-The experts at Leverage Edu can help you with all the necessary information and everything else required for getting into a top university in Ireland!
+The study abroad consultants at Leverage Edu can help you with all the necessary information and everything else required to get into a top university in Ireland!